 Welcome to Frederick's page.
 This site is always under never-ending construction.
 Beware of land mines and RPGs...

-Dr Wong has more than 28 years of system programming and more than 8 years of scientific research experience, with a focus in the areas of high performance parallel and distributed computing, as well as system and network architecture design.
-Dr Wong is a professional member of Association for Computing Machinery (ACM) and Computer Society of the Institute of Electrical and Electronics Engineers (IEEE).
+Dr Wong has more than 15 years of senior architectural and engineering management, 8 years of scientific research and over 30 years of system programming experience, with a focus in the areas of high performance parallel and distributed systems, as well as system and network architecture design.
 He received a Bachelor of Arts with double majors in Computer Science and Economics, a Master in Computer Science, and a Doctor of Philosophy in Computer Science from the University of California at Berkeley.

 GPG Public Key